Welcome to today's edition of the Rush 24-7 podcast.

 That doesn't matter.

-And then he would say, not enough people are working.
+And then he would say, Not enough people are working.

 We need to have job training centers open, and we need to retrain people.

-And I said, What what is what is school for?
+And I said, What is school for?

 Why do we need all these federal programs to tell people how to work?